Download PDF

 Consolidation Group

-The consolidated financial statements include the financial statements of the parent company Uzin Utz SE and those entities in which the parent company controls the investee.
+The consolidated financial statements include the financial statements of the parent company Uzin Utz SE and those companies in which the parent company controls the investee on the basis of voting rights.
 It controls an investee when it has power over the investee, is exposed, or has rights, to variable returns from its involvement with the investee and has the ability to affect those returns through its power over the investee.
-These controlled entities are fully consolidated from the date of acquisition, i.e. from the date on which the Group obtains control.
-If control by the parent company ceases, the subsidiary concerned is deconsolidated.
+These controlled companies are fully consolidated from the date of acquisition, i.e. from the date on which the Group obtains control.
+If the parent company loses control, the subsidiary in question is deconsolidated.

 The following overview shows the number of companies included depending on the type of consolidation.